DanielMadden/FlowMate/README.md

 # FlowMate
 Chrome extension for my coworkers.

-This entire application code is a joke.
+This application code is a joke.
 I thought ChatGPT 5 was smart.
 I need to refactor it in order to:
 - Expose all DOM-interactive functions at the top level
 	- Expose intervals at the top level and allow detection of whether they are active or not.
 - Set up buttons to trigger these functions